 From the Coach’s Corner, here are related best-practices in marketing and sales:

-Create Buzz to Win Your Major Marketing Campaign — There are many reasons for marketing failure of a campaign.
+If Your Marketing Isn’t Working, Consider the 14 Possibilities — There are many reasons for marketing failure of a campaign.
 Here are 14 of the more important reasons.

 Strategies for Maximum Customer Loyalty, Profits — If you’re finding it a challenge to create profits, you might appreciate knowing that you’re not alone.
-Profits since the Great Recession have been elusive for other businesspeople, too.
 But here’s what you can do.

 The 7 Steps to Higher Sales — Secrets for sales success – seven steps to higher sales, five value perceptions that motivate customers to buy, and the three-step process for overcoming sales objections.